Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Velikost odsazení měřená v pixelech.
+Velikost odsazení měřená v pixelech

 ### <a name="example"></a>Příklad